agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicecontrol.md

 The [ServiceController](https://github.com/googleapis/googleapis/blob/master/google/api/servicecontrol/v1/service_controller.proto#L39) service is defined in [service_controller.proto](https://github.com/googleapis/googleapis/blob/master/google/api/servicecontrol/v1/service_controller.proto) and provides two methods that are used by proxies to check and report on requests to a managed service.

-The full names of theses methods begin with `google.api.servicecontrol.v1.ServiceController.`
+The full names of these methods begin with `google.api.servicecontrol.v1.ServiceController.`

 | Method | Description |
 | ------ | ----------- |